jonespresso/RealPlanner/backend/SETUP.md

 ## Environment Variables

-Create a `.env` file in the backend directory:
+Create a `.env` file in the backend directory (backend/.env).
+Avoid placing a root-level .env to prevent ambiguity with tooling that runs from the repo root:

 ```env
 # Required for Routes API (minimum setup)